Public Pools, Private Tragedies

 When life goes wrong, we fight for what’s right.

 In some cases, negligence plays a part in swimming pool accidents, and in those situations the Louthian Law Firm is pledged to help the grieving family find at least some measure of justice from the responsible parties.
-The South Carolina personal injury attorneys at the Louthian Law Firm have represented injured South Carolinians since 1959, and we are committed to protecting your rights.
+The Columbia personal injury attorneys at the Louthian Law Firm have represented injured South Carolinians since 1959, and we are committed to protecting your rights.

 If you or someone you care about was hurt or killed in a recreational drowning accident in a public pool that you believe was caused by someone else’s negligence, call the Louthian Law Firm today at (803) 454-1200 or contact us online for a free consultation.